-Alkaline water, not included as part of this list, varies in pH from around 7.4 (mildly alkaline) all the way to 10 which is highly alkaline, sometimes referred to in the media as “super pH”.
-Alkalife’s very own Alkalife TEN Spring Water sits at the very top of this range at 10pH.
+Alkaline water, not included as part of this list, varies in pH from around 7.4 (mildly alkaline) all the way to 10 which is highly alkaline, sometimes referred to as ‘super pH’.
+Alkalife TEN Spring Water is at the top of the list with a pH of 10.

 We’ve put together a list showing the pH values of some of the more common brands of bottled water.
 The pH levels recorded are based on our tests, and waters were tested multiple times for accuracy.
 This number does not necessarily reflect the pH of the specific brands of water at all times, as other factors (such as the length of time bottled) may affect water pH.
 All of the following water bottles were tested the day after purchase and at the same temperature, and the test was performed using a handheld pH tester.

 Store brand water is usually just tap water.
 It is uncommon for very cheap bottled water to have any additional filtering.
 It is only recommended to buy these bottles of water for trips in which safe water is hard to come by, such as a backpacking trip into the mountains.
 The pH of the water varies with the public water source.

 Sold as a “fitness water”, Propel Zero is a flavored line of waters and actually contains many ingredients including sweeteners which make it very acidic.
 In fact, it scores as the most acidic among all the waters tested.
 In terms of pH, it is not much different from soda.